 Whales & Whaling Ships by Gottlieb Wilhelm, Austrian Naturalist & Artist: Engravings from 1810-1821.

 Antique whale prints by Gottlieb Wilhelm, Austrian Naturalist & Artist: Engravings from 1810-1821.
-Miniatures, Austrian hand-colored copper plate engravings from 1810-1821.
-And believe it or not-one of the hardest things to come by in producing something like this would have been acquiring the rags to make the paper on which they were printed.
+Miniatures, Austrian hand-colored copper plate engravings are about 200 years old.
+One of the hardest things to come by in producing something like this would have been acquiring the rags to make the paper on which they were printed.

 It was a time of curiosity for finding new and undiscovered species.